tenstorrent/tt-metal/tools/profiler/README.md

 Profiling is provided through the `profiler.hpp` module.
 The idea is that portions of a function or all of it can be wrapped between a start and end timer marks.
 After the execution of the function, the delta between the two markers can be calculated as the period of the portion you wanted to profile.
-For each ll_buda function such as `LaunchKernels` the entire function is wrapped in timers and using `dumpProfilerResults` the result will be dumped into `profiler_log.json` in the current directory.
+For each tt_metal function such as `LaunchKernels` the entire function is wrapped in timers and using `dumpProfilerResults` the result will be dumped into `profiler_log.json` in the current directory.

-With respect to how the host side api of `ll_buda` is designed, it is assumed that a subset of methods from this module will execute __only once__ during each section of running an entire program. `test_add_two_ints.cpp` is a good example for this.
+With respect to how the host side api of `tt_metal` is designed, it is assumed that a subset of methods from this module will execute __only once__ during each section of running an entire program. `test_add_two_ints.cpp` is a good example for this.
 In the first section it configures the device, launches the kernel, and reads from device L1.
 All of these tasks can be profiles.
 The